khedoros/khedgb/README.md

 The clock-divider works, but the other timers and their related interrupts don't work yet (the timer clocking code being absent), and the link cable isn't emulated (except for on a basic level, for Blargg test serial line outputs).
 The other LCD interrupts work, with approximately-correct timing (real cycle-accurate emulation relies on details that I'm not taking into account).

 Display output renders the background, puts the window on top of that (if active), then the sprites on top of that (if they're active).
-Compositing isn't done correctly, and rendering is currently a bit glitchy (I render the screen in chunks, and sometimes push the screen to output before continuing with the next line, and I'm not positive that I'm keeping proper track of my lines of output).
+Compositing isn't done correctly, but rendering itself should be pretty solid (timing is approximately correct, line-by-line special effects match what I see on my Game Boy Pocket, and so on).

 My starting plan is to write this as a DMG (original GameBoy) emulator and expand to CGB either when I feel like the core emulator is solid, or I start getting bored.
-It should be comparatively painless to do the upgrade at a later time.
+It should be comparatively painless to do the upgrade at a later time (DMA will be annoying, I'll need some re-work for speed switching, but a lot of the rest will be pretty simple, I think).

 It's using SDL2.
 Maybe there'll be a web-compiled version someday ;-)